Last Updated on 08/08/2023

 It’s time for another another progress report on the 2021 low-buy year!
 I’ve been doing a low-buy challenge since the start of the year and share an update here at the end of each quarter.
-If you’re a new reader (hello!) and want to read your way through this series in chronological order, or just dig into more detail about how I defined my own low buy rules and what incited me to go low-buy in the first place, then check out the #lowbuy tag page.
+If you’re a new reader (hello!) and want to read your way through this series in chronological order, or just dig into more detail about how I defined my own low buy rules and what incited me to go low-buy in the first place, then check out the Minimalist Money category.
 You’ll find everything you’re looking for there.

 Disclaimer: Some of my posts contain affiliate links through which I may earn a small commission at no cost to you.
 Please see my disclosure.

-Nine months, or three quarters, of the year have quickly passed since I went into low-buy mode.
+Nine months have quickly passed since I went into low-buy mode.
 How has it been going?
-What were the major pitfalls?
-Where were the biggest slip-ups?
+What’ve been the biggest pitfalls?
+Where lied the biggest slip-ups?
 Here’s an honest review of Q3 2021.

 What It Feels Like Adhering to Low Buy Rules for 9 Months

 Folks often go gung-ho into no-buy or low-buy challenges as part of their New Year’s resolution pact.
 That was not my personal case.
 My Q1 review went into detail about the situation I found myself in late 2020.

 Essentially there had been a long tail of growing frustration with the amount of things I had at home.
 Then, I suddenly found myself unemployed after having had served my employer for over eleven years.
 The latter situation gave way to common sense, and so the two metrics fused.
 I finally had a good reason to knock it off with the shopping and superfluous expenditures.
 I had to rein in my spending.